kirancoder/kirancoder.github.io/notes/Indirect_non_linear_constrains.md

 = 0
 $$

-This equation is used to solve for the control on constrained arcs.
+This is used to compute $u$ on the constrained arc.

 ---